If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 11. American Eel

-Even though its sense of smell is less developed than that of a shark, the American eel is a fish with a very keen nose.
+Even though its sense of smell is less developed than a shark’s, the American eel is a fish with a keen nose.

 They take refuge in their burrows during the day to avoid getting spotted by potential predators, including eagles, gulls, and large fish.